-Amy Moe-Hoffman was born and raised in Minnesota.
-She received her Bachelor’s Degree in Geology at Gustavus Adolphus College and went on to get her Master of Science Degree in Museum Studies with a focus in Paleontology at the University of Colorado at Boulder.
+Amy Moe-Hoffman received her Bachelor of Arts in Geology at Gustavus Adolphus College with a focus in Quaternary Geology and Glaciology.
+She later went on to get her Master of Science in Museum and Field Studies with a focus in Paleontology and Natural History Collections at the University of Colorado at Boulder.
 Amy’s research interests include the use of fossil insects to determine paleoclimate and paleo-environment, taphonomy, and the conservation and management of museum collections.
 She has been Collections Manager at both the Paleontological Research Institution in Ithaca, New York and the University of Colorado Natural History Museum in Boulder, Colorado.
 Amy has been teaching Introductory Geology labs and lectures at Mississippi State since 2008.
-She is the collections manager of the Dunn-Seiler Museum, the chair of the University Museum and Galleries Committee and the co-coordinator of Mississippi State’s Darwin Week celebration each February.
+She is the Curator of the Dunn-Seiler Museum, the chair of the University Museum and Galleries Committee and the coordinator of many museum-related outreach activities including Science Night at the Museums held on Mississippi State's campus each February.

 - M.S.
 (Museum Studies), University of Colorado at Boulder

 - Moe-Hoffman, A., 2020.
 “GG1111: Earth Science I Lab Manual 2019-2020 (4th edition).”
 Hayden-McNeil publishers.

 - Collins, J., Andrus, F.T., Scott, R.J., Moe-Hoffman, A., and Peacock, E., 2019.
 “Refit and Oxygen Isotope Analysis of Freshwater Mussel Shells from Tillar Farms Site 3DR30, Southeast Arkansas.”
 Midcontinental Journal of Archaeology.